jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

         Organisations often share their libraries in such a repository.
     - [`libsonnet`](https://github.com/search?q=libsonnet)
         Libraries are often suffixed with `-libsonnet`
-- Some applications offer jsonnet libraries to deploy, configure and/or monitor their application, look for a `jsonnetfile.json` in their repository.
+- Some applications offer Jsonnet libraries to deploy, configure and/or monitor their application, look for a `jsonnetfile.json` in their repository.
 - A few community members maintain an 'awesome list':
     - https://github.com/MacroPower/awesome-jsonnet